dbaarda/rollsum-chunking/RESULTS.rst

 of deduplication, becoming very expensive beyond ``min_len = 2*tgt_len =
 0.66*avg_len``.
 Smaller max_len can be used to reduce the large block size, but at the cost of deduplication.

+For small max_len <= 2.0x rc4's superior truncation handling makes a big
+difference, with max_len = 2.0x peforming as well as larger max_len values.
+Recommended values would be the same as chunker for min_len = 0.5x together with max_len = 2.0x.
+However, regression does have a complexity and performance cost, and doesn't deduplicate any better than the simple exponential chunker with max_len >= 4.0x.
+So rc4 is probably not worth using unless you have a clear requirement for max_len <= 2.0x.

 Summary
 =======